 There is another side to this coin as well that will likely go undiscovered if only using an EHR for scheduling.
 That is the referral coordination aspect that a specialized scheduling platform can provide.
 Yes, your online scheduling solution can also be configured to simultaneously enable call center agents and office staff to book appointments in real-time across your entire provider network.
 It doesn’t matter if they are using the same EHR or not, any provider onboarded to the solution can share their inventory and receive appointment bookings in one centralized scheduling hub.
 Once again, your EHR can’t do that.
 Read here (report) and here (case study) to learn more about our referral coordination capabilities.

-To learn more about our core differentiator with EHRs please read our free guide Empower Online Scheduling with Business Rules.
+To learn more about the EHR scheduling shortcomings as well as our core differentiator with EHRs please read our free guide Empower Online Scheduling with Business Rules.